astral-sh/ty/docs/features/language-server.md

-# IDE / Editor
+# Language server

 You can generally expect ty to be a fully-featured [language server] for Python.
-This page describes some of the key features provided by ty's language server and includes a reference table of supported LSP features at the end.
+This page describes some of the key features provided by ty's IDE integration and includes a reference table of supported LSP features at the end.
 See the [editor integration](../editors.md) documentation for instructions on how to set up ty with your editor.